hubmeister/Zabbix/README.md

 Some API examples will be added shortly

+To get the scripts to work yo need to install the perl module JSON::RPC::Client this can be done through CPAN like: cpan[1]> install JSON::RPC::Client

 Adding Zabbix Users using the API:

 In the AddingUsers directory the script auth-zabbix.pl is used to get an authentication